Go Ad-Free

 “We have demonstrated that the [beet juice] intervention is well tolerated, safe, and is associated with robust BP [blood pressure] reductions measured in and out of clinic.”

-Other Studies on Beetroot Juice for Hypertension:
+Other Studies on Beetroot for Hypertension:

 This study is by no means the only one.
 PubMed lists at least two dozen publications on the effects of this intervention.
 Most agree that beets’ high level of nitrate contributes to nitric oxide in the blood vessels (d’El-Rei et al, International Journal of Hypertension, online March 21, 2016; Omar et al, Journal of Internal Medicine, April 2016).
 Nitric oxide helps the lining of the blood vessels relax, and that lowers blood pressure.

-Raw beet root juice appears to be slightly more effective than cooked beets (Asgary et al, Journal of Human Hypertension, Oct.
+Raw beetroot juice appears to be slightly more effective than cooked beets (Asgary et al, Journal of Human Hypertension, Oct.
 2016).
-Moreover, juice has higher levels of antioxidants, nitrites and nitrates than most dietary supplements made from beet root (Foods, Feb.
+Moreover, juice has higher levels of antioxidants, nitrites and nitrates than most dietary supplements made from beetroot (Foods, Feb.
 27, 2023).

-Who Benefits Most from Beet Juice?
+Who Benefits Most from Beets?

 A review in the Pakistan Journal of Pharmaceutical Sciences (Jan.
 2018) reviewed a number of nondrug approaches to controlling blood pressure.